raspberrypi/usbboot/secure-boot-example/README.md

 # Secure Boot Quickstart

 ## Overview
-Secure boot is a mechanism for verifying the integrity of the kernel image and other files required during boot by storing them in a signed ramdisk image.
+Secure boot is a mechanism for verifying the integrity of the kernel+initramfs and other files required during boot by storing them in a signed ramdisk image.
 These files include the GPU firmware (start.elf etc), kernel, initrd, Device Tree and overlays.

-Secure boot does not depend on a particular OS, nor does it provide services to the OS after startup.
-However, since secure boot will only load trusted kernel and initrd images, the kernel/initrd can safely verify or mount an an encrypted file system e.g. by using a TPM.
+Secure boot does not depend on a particular OS, nor does it provide services to the OS after the Kernel + initramfs has started.

 N.B.
 The memory for the secure ramdisk is reclaimed as soon as the CPU is started.